RailsEventStore/rails_event_store/railseventstore.org/source/docs/expected_version.html.md

 * When there are many threads (or processes) writing concurrently (at the same time) to a stream with `expected_version` set to the same correct number, only one of those writes will succeed.
 * When a single thread (or process) writes events A, B to a stream, it is guaranteed you will retrieve events A,B in that exact order when reading from a stream.
-* Succeeds when there were no other successful concurrent writes, rises `RubyEventStore::WrongExpectedEventVersion` otherwise (also aliased as `RailsEventStore::WrongExpectedEventVersion`).
+* Succeeds when there were no other successful concurrent writes, raises `RubyEventStore::WrongExpectedEventVersion` otherwise (also aliased as `RailsEventStore::WrongExpectedEventVersion`).

 #### Usage